HL7/case-reporting/source/pages/capstatements.md

    - (Status 403): insufficient scope
    - (Status 404): unknown resource
    - (Status 410): deleted resource.
-1. Support *json* and *xml* resource formats for all RCTC interactions.
+1. Support *json* and *xml* resource formats for all Knowledge Management interactions.
 1. Declare a CapabilityStatement identifying the list of profiles, operations, search parameter supported.

 The Knowledge Management Server **SHOULD**: